Relay Business Checking Review 2023

 Relay Business Checking Requirements

-All beneficial owners, including any stakeholder whose business share exceeds 25%, or employees with significant responsibility in managing legal entity customers, such as the CEO, chief operating officer (COO), chief financial officer (CFO), and company treasurer, will need to provide the following:
+All beneficial owners, including any stakeholder whose business share exceeds 25%, or employees with significant responsibility in managing legal entity customers, such as chief executive officer (CEO), chief operating officer (COO), chief financial officer (CFO), or company treasurer, will need to provide the following:

 - Position or title